What Can We Learn From Samaritan Woman?

 The Lord Jesus said, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you: For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Matthew 7:7-8).
 “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Matthew 5:3).

 Humbly seeking is the Lord’s requirement of us, and is also the key to whether we are able to welcome the Lord’s return.
 Now, in waiting for the Lord’s arrival most of us have many confusions and problems.
-For example, it was said that the Lord would return in 2000, but it’s 2019 now, so how come we have still not welcomed His return?
+For example, it was said that the Lord would return in 2000, but how come we have still not welcomed His return now?
 Besides, the prophecies of the Lord’s return have basically all been fulfilled, so all those brothers and sisters who truly believe in the Lord feel that the Lord might have returned, wondering whether He has already appeared somewhere to work.
 So, shouldn’t we actively seek His footsteps?
 The Lord is faithful.
 He blesses the poor in spirit, and takes pity on those who thirst for the truth.
 If we can humbly seek, pray to the Lord more, and actively search for His footsteps, then God will surely lead and guide us, and allow us to welcome the Lord’s appearance in the last days.